Discover what's inside an Asset Drop Discovery box!

 June’s Discovery Drop Unboxed

-This unboxing article is all about the contents of May's Discovery box, which featured four different brands of miniature paint to add to your collection.
+This unboxing article is all about the contents of June's Discovery box, which featured four different brands of miniature paint to add to your collection.
 Plus we like to include unusual and different products in our boxes, which is why we chose to feature a trio of amazing weathering acrylics from Secret Weapon, and a Liquid Pigment from LifeColor.
 Together, these four paints created a set that is ideal for painting engines and machinery.

 If you like the sound of June's box, why not enjoy the surprise of receiving a box like this on your doorstep every month, and sign up to the Discovery box here.

 June's box was also excellent value for money, containing £28.60 worth of high quality miniature paints, for just £19.90!
 That's a saving of 30% on RRP.
 You can buy June's box on our store.